AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 S2C creation
 ```

-Create a connection from Cloud (GCP) to an on-prem Partner site.

-Use the following settings on the `"Add External Connection"` window:
+Create a connection from Cloud (GCP) to an on-prem Partner site, using the following settings on the `"Add External Connection"` window:

 - **Name**: <span style='color:#479608'>GCP-to-OnPremPartner</span>
 - **External Device**: <span style='color:#479608'>Static Route-Based (Mapped)</span>